 Through the generous support of the Dolce family, the Fellowship offers a competitive stipend and benefits.
 Fellows are responsible for maintaining a log of their total hours as well as clinical service hours to ensure that they meet requirements for licensure.
 This may require the Fellow to make adjustments in the timing or amount of time off.

-The Dolce Fellowship begins and ends in mid-August.
-Fellows maintain a full-time work schedule of approx-imately 40 hours per week, with some evening hours required for outreach programs and groups.
+The Dolce Fellowship appointment begins and ends in mid-August.
+Fellows choosing the full-time, 12-month appointment maintain a work schedule of approximately 40 hours per week and fellows choosing the part-time, two-year appointment maintain a work schedule of a minimum of 21 hours per week.
+Some evening hours are required for outreach programs and groups regardless of whether a fellow is full- or part-time.

 To apply, please submit a CV, letter of interest, current graduate transcript and documentation of readiness from your academic program by email to Brielle Stark-Adler, Ph.D., Director, Iona College Counseling Center: email@example.com.